 Hong Kong police fire volleys of tear gas at protesters

+Sunday, 24 May 2020 () HONG KONG — Hong Kong police fired volleys of tear gas in a popular shopping district as hundreds took to the streets Sunday, May 24, to march against China's proposed tough national security legislation for the city.
+Pro-democracy supporters in Hong Kong have...

-Sunday, 24 May 2020 () HONG KONG (AP) — Hong Kong police fired volleys of tear gas in a popular shopping district as hundreds took to the streets Sunday to march against China’s proposed tough national security legislation for the city.
-Pro-democracy supporters in Hong Kong have sharply criticized China’s proposal to enact a national security law that would ban […]
+Hong Kong police fired volleys of tear gas in a popular shopping district as hundreds took to the streets on Sunday to march against China’s proposed tough national security legislation for the city.
+Pro-democracy supporters in Hong Kong have sharply criticised China’s proposal to enact a...

-Footage shows protesters inside a shopping mall in Hong Kong singing a song of defiance against mainland China on May 21.

-The group were bellowing "Glory to Hong Kong," a march song popularised last year during the unrest against the authoritarian regime.
-The video was taken inside the Landmark...